AdamCoscia/Conversational-VUI/README.md

 - `HTMLAudioElement`: <https://developer.mozilla.org/en-US/docs/Web/API/HTMLAudioElement>

-  - Provides programmatic handling of sound embed in an HTML document.
+  - Provides access to embedded sounds in an HTML document.
 Used to play the sound of an alarm clock when a user's alarm goes off.

 ### Topic Modeling, Text Extraction